FACT-Finder/factfinder-java-client/README.md

 - As this project is using [gradle](https://gradle.org/), you need a plugin to import it into your IDE.
 [IntelliJ](https://www.jetbrains.com/idea/) does support this by default, when using [Eclipse](https://eclipse.org/) we recommend using the [Buildship Plugin](http://marketplace.eclipse.org/content/buildship-gradle-integration).

 ### Project structure
-This project consists of two modules, named client and the runner.
-The client module contains POJO-classes which have been generated using the JSON-schema-definitions and [jsonschema2pojo](http://www.jsonschema2pojo.org/).
-In addition, this module contains all classes necessary to send requests to FACT-Finder and its JSON API.
+This project consists of two modules, named client and runner.

+The client module contains POJO-classes and all classes necessary to send requests to FACT-Finder via its JSON based REST API.
+Most of the module has been generated using [swagger codegen](http://swagger.io/docs/swagger-tools/).
+Only the classes under `de.factfinder.api` were added manually to ensure the validity of the auth key for each service call.
+Some dependencies were also added to the generated `build.gradle`.
+These dependencies are needed by the manually created classes.

 The second module, named runner, contains example classes using that client classes.
 Each `Runner*`-class is executable on it's own and demonstrates a different FACT-Finder functionality.